siilisolutions-pl/devoxx-ansible/README.md

 # Introduction

 This is a simple example prepared for presentation called "Ansible to rule them all" that will be given on Devoxx Poland 2015 conference.
-It illustrates basic usage of Ansible for provisioning simple environment and deploying Java applications.
+It illustrates basic usage of Ansible for simple environment provisioning and Java applications deployment.

 # Environment (machines)